LynLynHol/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This script creates a local variable with the name best and value school This script creates a global variable with the name best and value school This script prints the result of the addition of 128 with the value kept in the environment variable TRUEKNOWLEDGE followed by a new line
+This script contains local variables power and divide.Power is divided by divide